Tigers vs. Diamondbacks Player Props Betting Odds

-Sportsbooks have set player props for Corbin Carroll, Spencer Torkelson and others when the Arizona Diamondbacks visit the Detroit Tigers at Comerica Park on Saturday at 1:10 PM ET.
+Player prop bet odds for Corbin Carroll, Spencer Torkelson and others are listed when the Arizona Diamondbacks visit the Detroit Tigers at Comerica Park on Sunday at 11:35 AM ET.

 Bet on this matchup or its props with BetMGM!